Edward Boyd (writer)

-His radio serial thriller The Same River Twice was first broadcast in eight parts on the BBC Light Programme in 1966, with Gordon Jackson as Johnny Maxen, Lennox Milne as Helen Duncan, and Roddy McMillan as D.I.
+His radio serial thriller The Same River Twice (also as Eddie Boyd) was first broadcast in eight parts on the BBC Light Programme in 1966, with Gordon Jackson as Johnny Maxen, Lennox Milne as Helen Duncan, and Roddy McMillan as D.I.
 Wardlaw.
 It was adapted for television the same year, under the title The Dark Number, and shown on BBC2 in five parts, starting on 29 December 1966.
 Patrick Allen played Johnny, Madeleine Christie played Helen, and Roddy McMillan reprised his role of Wardlaw from the radio version.
 Boyd, in collaboration with Roger Parkes, turned it into a book under this title in 1973.

-In the 1970s he wrote the BBC series The View From Daniel Pike, again starring Roddy McMillan, this time as a dour private detective.
+In the 1970s, he wrote the BBC series The View From Daniel Pike, again starring Roddy McMillan, this time as a dour private detective.

-In 1986 Boyd wrote the play Castles in Spain, which was broadcast as a five-part serial on BBC Radio 4 in 1987.
+In 1986, Boyd wrote the play Castles in Spain, which was broadcast as a five-part serial on BBC Radio 4 in 1987.

 Boyd's papers, including some scripts that can be read online, are held by the University of Glasgow.